 - Warm Springs Community Action Team (WSCAT)

 CASA of Oregon is an intermediary organization that offers IDA program administration through two networks: VIDA and the Matched College Savings Program (MCSP).
-In addition to its work as an IDA program administrator, CASA of Oregon develops housing, programs and facilities that improve the quality of life and self-sufficiency of farmworkers and other low-income populations.
-Although CASA of Oregon is located in Sherwood, its partners serve 29 counties: Baker, Benton, Clackamas, Clatsop, Columbia, Crook, Deschutes, Gilliam, Grant, Harney, Hood River, Jackson, Jefferson, Josephine, Lane, Lincoln, Linn, Malheur, Marion, Morrow, Multnomah, Polk, Sherman, Tillamook, Umatilla, Union, Wallowa, Wasco, Washington, Wheeler, and Yamhill.
+In addition to its work as an IDA program administrator, CASA develops housing, programs and facilities that improve the quality of life and self-sufficiency of farmworkers and other low-income populations.
+Although CASA is located in Sherwood, its partners serve 29 counties: Baker, Benton, Clackamas, Clatsop, Columbia, Crook, Deschutes, Gilliam, Grant, Harney, Hood River, Jackson, Jefferson, Josephine, Lane, Lincoln, Linn, Malheur, Marion, Morrow, Multnomah, Polk, Sherman, Tillamook, Umatilla, Union, Wallowa, Wasco, Washington, Wheeler, and Yamhill.

 CASA’s partners serve Oregonians with limited financial resources, including residents of partners’ affordable housing units, entrepreneurs wishing to start or expand a business, students at high schools saving for college and participants in the Family Self-Sufficiency Program, to name a few.

-Since 2001, Community and Shelter Assistance Corporation of Oregon (CASA) has engaged with the asset building movement in Oregon and is the largest network of Initiative Partners in the state.
-Both networks seek to utilize Individual Development Accounts (IDAs) in promoting financial empowerment and asset ownership through financial planning, consumer education and an established habitual personal savings regime.
+Since 2001, CASA has engaged with the asset building movement in Oregon and is the largest network of Initiative Partners in the state.
+Both networks seek to utilize IDAs in promoting financial empowerment and asset ownership through financial planning, consumer education and an established habitual personal savings regime.

 IRCO has been working as a non-profit IDA Provider since September 2007 and offering IDAs as an Initiative Partner since January 2012.